 Opening hours are Monday – Friday 8:30 a.m. – 5:00 p.m.
 For further information contact: 244-2872 or 244-2771

 Critical Care Unit

 The eight-bed Critical Care Unit is designed to meet the needs of seriously ill cardiac, respiratory, surgical, renal or trauma patients.
 The critical care staff are highly skilled internationally trained specialist nurses.
-All Nurses are ACLS trained.
+All nurses are ACLS trained.
 The unit features the latest in bedside monitoring systems and other specialized equipment.
 Computerized services enhance the current high standards of critical care.
 Information about the patient’s progress is collected at the bedside to assist staff in reviewing patient status and making treatment decisions.
 Beds are specially designed for use in Critical Care to provide comfort and maximum function.
 Visiting hours are 11am – 2pm and 4pm – 8pm.
 One (1) or two (2) persons may visit at a time for 15 minutes, unless special permission is granted

 The Maternity Unit offers facilities for both low risk and high-risk mothers and babies.
 These services are comprised of antepartum care (before birth), labour and delivery, post-partum (after-birth) and neonatal care; including normal births, twin births, breech, vacuum, forceps and caesarean section deliveries.

 The unit, located on the ground floor of the Cayman Islands Hospital main building, has thirteen (13) beds for mothers and their newborn babies, one isolation room for a mother and baby, and three labour, delivery and recovery rooms.
 All rooms have ensuite bathroom facilities.